 Check usage If you click on this button after having selected an event, the results will appear in the module directory.
-Export By clicking on this button (represented by the icon), a window will show the link to download the objects database in CSV format.
+Export By clicking on this button (represented by the to download the objects database in CSV format.
 Click on this link to save the exportable file on your computer.
-Import By clicking on this button (represented by the icon), a window will allow you to select an objects database in the form of a CSV file so that you can import it into the firewall.
-The fields found in each row in a CSV file are described in the section Structure of an objects database in CSV format.
-A gauge will show the progress of the database being transferred to the firewall.
-NOTE Objects already found on the firewall will be replaced with the corresponding transferred objects.
+Import By clicking on this button (represented by the ricon), a window will allow you to select an objects database in the form of a CSV file so that you can import it into the firewall.
+The fields found in each row in a CSV file are described in the section Structure of a objects database in CSV format.
+A gauge will show the progress of the database being transferred to the firewall. • NOTE Objects already found on the firewall will be replaced with the corresponding transferred objects.
 Collapse all This button collapses the object tree.
 Expand all This button expands the object tree.